-The tailed frog is a California Species of Special Concern and is the only North American representative of the Family Leiopelmatidae.
+Results of other species detections varied by species.
+The tailed frog, a California Species of Special Concern (and the only North American representative of the Family Leiopelmatidae) was not detected during this year's effort.
 This species is very philopatric, which makes it susceptible to population fragmentation (Daugherty 1982).
 It is associated with cold headwater streams with coarse substrates and low sedimentation (Welsh et al., 1993).
 Tadpoles typically reside in shallow riffles where they cling to rocks with suckerlike mouths.
 Adults may be found in or adjacent to the wetted channel (Stebbins 1985).
+Efforts to find this species were largely opportunistic and therefore, do not necessarily indicate a negative trend for the population.

-The foothill yellow-legged frog was found at seven sites and primarily in mainstem locations with typically less canopy cover and more extensive gravel beds.
+The foothill yellow-legged frog, a USF&WS Species of Concern, was found at eleven sites and primarily in mainstem locations with typically less canopy cover and more extensive gravel beds.
 Opportunistic sightings of this species were quite numerous throughout the watershed in addition to the 11 survey detections.

-Lamprey of two morphological stages were encountered, ammocoetes and those in the macrophelmia stage.
+Lamprey of two morphological stages were encountered, ammocoetes and those in the macropthelmia stage.
 The latter was a transitional condition between the ammocoete and adult morphologies in which the eyes were proportionately larger, the structure of the gill openings and mouth were different and the overall body color changed from brown to gray.
 These two morphologies did not represent distinct species.
 Species differentiation of ammocoetes is based primarily on myomere counts and other more qualitative factors (Hopkirk Pers. comm.
 1995).
-Three species are known to occur in this area: the pacific lamprey {Lampetra tridentata); the River Lamprey (Lampetra ayresi); and the western brook lamprey (Lampetra richardsoni).
+Three species are known to occur in this area: the pacific lamprey (Lampetra tridentata.
+USF&WS Species of Concern); the River Lamprey (Lampetra ayresi, USF&WS Species of Concern); and the western brook lamprey (Lampetra richardsoni).
 Lamprey were not identified to species in this study.